robotology/icub-firmware-build/ETH/MC4PLUS/bin/application/readme.txt

-in here there is the fw of the MC4PLUS application:
+In here there is the fw of the MC4PLUS application.
-- mc4plus_mecV3.hex for V3 mechanics (head+forearm)
-- mc4plus_mecCER.hex for CER mechanics (wrists)
+Use it(mc4plus.hex) for both cer and iCub robots.

-load it using the ethLoader.
+Load it using the ethLoader.